h2020-westlife-eu/virtualfolder/wp6-virtualfolder/www/src/README.md

 The components uses aurelia framework to
 - handle http communication
 - bundle component into one vendor-bundle.js
-- maintain source code and use best practices/patterns to compose/configure
+- maintain source code and use best practices/patterns to compose/configure the parts together

+To use the components, no framework/library is needed.

 ## Features